-Morphine is also typically abused as a substitute for heroin, and it is sold both legally and illegally.
+Morphine is also typically misused as a substitute for heroin, and it is sold both legally and illegally.
 It is classified as a Schedule II controlled substance, meaning it has useful properties in the medical field, but it is highly regulated because it is also very addictive.

-How Does Morphine Abuse and Addiction Begin?
+How Does Morphine Misuse and Addiction Begin?

 Typically, morphine is not used directly in medications, but is processed into synthetic or semi-synthetic painkillers like codeine.
 This strong opioid is still prescribed to people who need low-cost, palliative relief from cancer or AIDS.
 It is not prescribed as often to individuals who need relief from chronic pain like arthritis or back pain.

-In the United States, morphine prescribing practices make it less of a “gateway drug,” although it is still a common drug of abuse.
+In the United States, morphine prescribing practices make it less of a “gateway drug,” although it is still a common drug of misuse.
 If people become addicted to a prescription medication like oxycodone, for example, they may steal or illegally purchase morphine after they have become addicted to the intoxication opioids provide.

-Signs, Symptoms, and Dangers of Morphine Abuse
+Signs, Symptoms, and Dangers of Morphine Misuse

 Like other opioid drugs, morphine is addictive because it relieves pain, induces feelings of euphoria and wellbeing, relieves anxiety, and eventually makes the user feel sleepy.
 Because this is such a potent opioid medication, it is easy to experience an overdose from it.

-- Loss of coordination
+- Loss of coordination.

-- Nausea or vomiting
+- Nausea or vomiting.

-- Loss of appetite
+- Loss of appetite.

-- Mood changes
+- Mood changes.

 Morphine overdose symptoms can look like extreme versions of side effects, but also include other, more dangerous symptoms, like:

-- Small or pinpoint pupils
+- Small or pinpoint pupils.

-- Cold or clammy skin
+- Cold or clammy skin.

-- Decreased responses
+- Decreased responses.

-- Passing out, or an inability to wake up
+- Passing out, or an inability to wake up.

-- Increased blood pressure
+- Increased blood pressure.

-- Decreased heart rate
+- Decreased heart rate.

-- Slow, shallow, or stopped breathing
+- Slow, shallow, or stopped breathing.

-- Bluish tint around the lips or under the fingernails
+- Bluish tint around the lips or under the fingernails.

-- Muscle cramps or spasms
+- Muscle cramps or spasms.